CollectionBuilder/collectionbuilder-sa/docs/metadata.md

 ## Object Download and Display images

-- `object_download`: a full URL to download the digital object or relative path if items are contained with in the project.
+- `object_download`: a full URL to download the full quality digital object or relative path if items are contained with in the project.
 - `image_small`: a full URL to a small image representation of the object or relative path if items are contained with in the project.
 - `image_thumb`: a full URL to a thumb image representation of the object or relative path if items are contained with in the project.
 - `format`: object's MIME media type.
 If an object does not have an image_small or image_thumb, format is used by template logic to switch between different icons.